IBCBC-bioRex/miRExplorer/README.md

-# Succisa Pratensis - molecular docking
+# miRExplorer

-This repository contains the data and script used for the molecular docking of *Succisa Pratensis*, related to *"Succisa pratensis treatment induced chemotherapy sensibility in Glioblastoma cells"*.
+This repository contains the data and script related to *"miRExplorer: a Shiny app to investigate miRNAs-disease and miRNA-gene associations"*.

-## Succisa Pratensis molecules
+## data

 > The Succisa Pratensis molecules are available at `ligand/pdb_file`.
 For each molecule used in this work we report: